On termination of flips and exceptionally non-canonical singularities: On termination of flips

-\begin{rem} Generalized pairs (g-pairs), introduced in \cite{BZ16}, is a central topic in birational geometry in recent years.
-By \cite{HL21}, we may run MMPs for any $\Qq$-factorial lc g-pair.
-Thus it is also interesting to study the termination of flips for g-pairs.
-We note that our proofs in this section also work for g-pairs, and together with \cite{CGN21,HL21}, we may prove Theorems \ref{thm: enc and tof}, \ref{thm: enc and tof dim 4}, and \ref{thm: strong lsc+acc to tof} for g-pairs as well. \end{rem}
+Generalized pairs, introduced in \cite{BZ16}, have become central topics in birational geometry in recent years.
+By \cite{HL23a}, we can run MMPs for any $\Qq$-factorial lc generalized pair.
+Therefore, studying the termination of flips for generalized pairs is also intriguing.
+It is important to note that the proofs in this section are expected to work for generalized pairs as well.
+For instance, \cite[Theorem 4.8]{CGN24} provides a proof of Theorem \ref{thm: Strong ACC LSC imply termination} for generalized pairs when $a=0$.
+Consequently, we anticipate that Theorems \ref{thm: enc and tof}, \ref{thm: enc and tof dim 4}, and \ref{thm: strong lsc+acc to tof} will also apply to generalized pairs by using similar arguments to those in this section.
+For the sake of brevity and the reader's convenience, we omit the detailed proofs here. \end{rem}